Mind Stuff — The Next Frontier in your Yoga Practice

-Here is an explanation of Quantum Physics from ThoughtCo.com : Quantum physics is the study of the behavior of matter and energy at the molecular, atomic, nuclear, and even smaller microscopic levels.
-In the early 20th century, it was discovered that the laws that govern macroscopic objects that we can see and hold do not function the same in such small realms.
+Quantum physics is the study of the behavior of matter and energy at the molecular, atomic, nuclear, and even smaller microscopic levels.
+It seems the laws that govern macroscopic objects that we can see and hold do not function the same on microscopic molecules.

 The next step down from a molecule is an atom.
-The next step down from an atom are subatomic particles which consist of Photons, Leptons, Electrons, Neutrons, Quarks, etc. Of concern right now are photons— specifically biophontos.
+The next step down from an atom are subatomic particles which consist of Photons, Leptons, Electrons, Neutrons, and other particles.
+Of concern right now are photons— specifically biophotons.

 Photons are quantum particles that can be expressed as particles or electromagnetic waves — depending upon what you are looking for.